MichaelOwenDyer/BankingPlugin/README.md

 # Download

-Download an early-access version of this plugin from the Download section on this page.
+Download an early-access version of this plugin from the Releases section on this page.